swisnl/json-api-server/README.md

 ## Usage

+### Base Api Classes
+There are a few base classes your classes should/could inherit:

+##### BaseApiController
+This controller handles your basic CRUD actions as well as permissions if you choose to use permissions.

+##### BaseApiRepository
+This repository is a standard base repository with a small addition that it figures out your models relationships.

+If you want to use your own BaseRepository, you have to implement the RepositoryInterface.
+This ensures that you have full compatibility with the BaseApiController.

+The BaseApiRepository uses a trait to retrieve a models relationships.
+You can use this trait if you want to use the existing implementation.

+##### BaseApiSchema
+Every model needs a schema to be mapped for Json Api response.
+This schema needs to inherit the BaseApiSchema.
+You can override the methods from the BaseApiSchema and if the existing implementation can't figure out the resource type, you can override that as well.

+#### Relationships
+If you don't like the magic that happens to figure out the relationships.
+You can override the getRelations() in your model to return an array with your relationships.
+It should be an array of strings.
+For example: ['posts', 'comments'].

 ### Generating the required files
 After installing the package you can instantly generate all the required files by executing this command: